 • The 2008 Constitution bans discrimination on grounds of sex except as prescribed by the Islamic Sharia laws.
-The Maldives is also signatory to several international instruments addressing gender equality including the Convention on the Elimination of All Forms of Discrimination (CEDAW),
+The Maldives is also signatory to several international instruments addressing gender equality including the Convention on the Elimination of All Forms of Discrimination (CEDAW), 1993, CEDAW Optional Protocol in 2006 (with reservations on Articles 7 (a) and 16), Commonwealth Action Plans on Gender Equality.

-&lt;sup>1 Definitions: Under this Law: (a) The "environment" means all the living and non-living things that surround and effects the lives of human beings; and (b) A "project" is any activity that is carried out with the purpose of achieving a certain social or economic objective.
+&lt;sup>3 Definitions: Under this Law: (a) The "environment" means all the living and non-living things that surround and effects the lives of human beings; and (b) A "project" is any activity that is carried out with the purpose of achieving a certain social or economic objective.